 All of a sudden, it came to me.
 Risk.
 I asked him who was responsible for making the product profitable.
 He said that he was.
 I asked him if he was absolutely certain that this product would make the return required?
 And was he prepared to stake his reputation on it?
 Was he that certain?

 Well, as it turned out, he wasn’t.
 So… how could we help him mitigate some of that profit-risk?
 Hey, what if we identified the really risky bits and tried those out first?

 Suddenly he came alive.
 Incremental delivery suddenly seemed like a good idea.

 “Let’s stop creating these documents, and start testing out those risky things.
 I sure would like to sleep easier at night knowing we had those nailed”.

 Now, the Scrum teams were back writing software, reducing risk and making sure they kept the PO and the PM updated by having transparent boards that could be viewed at any time.

 A coaching success!
-Saving months of waste and producing documents that would never be used, which reduced no risk.
+This saved months of waste, producing documents that would never be used, which reduced no risk.
 Instead, we can now produce usable software.